 Cacophony at Hua Lamphong train station

-After a refreshing rice-vegetable dish, our taxi arrives at the hotel.
-As traffic jams can be massive in Bangkok, we leave well in time, but today the congestion is not too severe.
-We arrive at the Hua Lamphong train station in less than 10 minutes, about an hour early.
 Entering the huge departure hall is an experience in itself.
 There are several hundred chairs, surrounded on the side with food stalls, massage stands, and even a CD store.
 Karaoke video clips are shown on a large screen on the right side of the hall.
 The music played at the CD store combined with the acoustics of this vast space produces an enormous cacophony.

-Night train to Chiang Mai
+Boarding the sleeper train to Chiang Mai

 At about 7:30 pm we can enter the platform to board our night train to Chiang Mai.
 As every wagon has a number, we find our reserved spots without any effort.
 Shortly after departure, a train staff member comes to ask if we want to eat something.
 I opt for a menu consisting of tom yam soup and rice with an omelet.
 The soup is full of spicy peppers which I wisely do not eat, but all in all the dish tastes delicious.
 The rice and egg are edible, but that says it all.